For me, teaching is as much a spiritual journey as anything else. Teaching contributes more to our society than any other profession.

 When I look back to the great teachers in my own life, I remember courageous, kind, honest, compassionate individuals, all of whom saw something in me and who helped to light that spark.
 I earnestly hope that I will have left a similar legacy.

 I guess that all teachers have their "eureka" moments.
-One of my most profound was when one of my pupils – Katie (not her real name), a profoundly dyslexic child in the 5th grade, stood up at a creative writing conference and asked if she could perform her poem in front of an audience of some 1,500 people.
-As her English teacher, I have to confess to being a bundle of nerves as English did not come easily to her.
+One of my most profound was when one of my pupils – Katie (not her real name), a profoundly dyslexic child in Year 5, stood up at a creative writing conference and asked if she could perform her poem in front of an audience of some 1,500 people.
+As her English teacher, I have to confess to a frisson of nerves as English did not come easily to her.
 There were parents and children from at least 10 schools in the crowded auditorium.
 Yet I need not have doubted her as Katie’s impassioned rendition of her own highly original and beautiful poem met with a standing ovation.

 James Glasse is a tutor and education consultant who writes on educational and related issues